top of page

 Compacted snow above fragile grasses prevents gases formed from natural decomposition during the winter from escaping up through the snowpack.
 The decomposition gases then concentrate along the surface of the grass, and kill the grass over time.
 If the public continues to go on roped off areas in the winter causing damage to the golf course grasses, the golf course may be permanently closed to the public in the winter, as repairing and replacing the dead grass in the spring is expensive.

-WHEN WILL THE GOLF COURSE OPEN FOR SKIING?
+WHEN WILL THE GOLF COURSE OPEN FOR SKIING, FAT BIKING, WALKING, AND SNOWSHOEING?

 This varies year to year.